-3.1 All proposed changes to the Policies must be reviewed and approved by the Chief Privacy Officer in order to ensure that a high standard of protection is maintained for the data protection rights of individuals who benefit from the Policies.
-No changes to the Policies shall take effect unless reviewed and approved by the Chief Privacy Officer.
+- 3.1 All proposed changes to the Policies must be reviewed and approved by the Chief Privacy Officer in order to ensure that a high standard of protection is maintained for the data protection rights of individuals who benefit from the Policies.
+No changes to the Policies shall take effect unless reviewed and approved by the Chief Privacy Officer. - 3.2 The Zendesk Privacy Council will communicate all changes to the Policies (including reasons that justify the changes) to the list of Group Members bound by the Policies:

-- 3.2 The Zendesk Privacy Council will communicate all changes to the Policies (including reasons that justify the changes) to the list of Group Members bound by the Policies: - (a) to the Group Members bound by the Policies via written notice (which may include e-mail or posting on an internal Intranet accessible to all Group Members); - (b) to Customers and the individuals who benefit from the Policies via online publication at www.zendesk.com (and, if any changes are material in nature, Zendesk will also actively communicate the material changes to Customers, in accordance with paragraph 4 below); and - (c) to the data protection authority that was the lead authority for the purposes of granting Zendesk's BCR authorisation ("Lead Authority"), and any other relevant data protection authorities the Lead Authority may direct, at least once a year with a brief explanation of the reasons justifying the update.
+- to the Group Members bound by the Policies via written notice (which may include e-mail or posting on an internal Intranet accessible to all Group Members); - (b) to Customers and the individuals who benefit from the Policies via online publication at www.zendesk.com (and, if any changes are material in nature, Zendesk will also actively communicate the material changes to Customers, in accordance with paragraph 4 below); and - (c) to the Information Commissioner, at least once a year with a brief explanation of the reasons justifying the update.